-People with severe and complex mental illness (personality disorder) often have long treatment histories.
+People with severe and complex mental illness (for example, with personality disorders) often have long treatment histories.
 A coordinated ongoing community treatment model, which supports continuity of care and is understood within a relational model, is essential to the effective treatment of severe and complex mental illness18.